 How long does a price spike last?

 A price spike, by definition, will be very brief – usually one, and occasionally two 30-minute trading periods.
-The prices around a spike might be higher than normal as the price lifts, and then subsides back to normal levels.
+The prices around a spike might be higher than normal as the price lifts, and then subside back to normal levels.

-It’s important to remember that generation costs – the part of your bill affected by price spikes – are only about 1/3rd of your weekly power bill, so the overall impact of a price spike on your bill will usually be minor.
+It’s important to remember that generation costs – the part of your bill affected by price spikes – are only about 1/3rd of your weekly power bill, so the overall impact of a price spike on your bill will usually be fairly minor.